global-input/global-input-react/README.md

 import {CodeDataRenderer} from "global-input-react";
 ```

+Note that you can use 'require' if you are not using ES6 transpiler.

-And then reference it where you would like to display the QR Code in your renderer function:
+After that you need to reference it where you would like to display the QR Code in your renderer function:

 ```javascript